 Customer story: Modern and scalable infrastructure brings digital agility

-A monolithic and outmoded digital architecture resulted in low performance and low flexibility in Danish Crown – a global meat-processing company.
+A monolithic and outmoded digital architecture resulted in low performance and low flexibility in Danish Crown – a major food company.

-The legacy setup characterised a lot of the almost 100 sites as well as the intranet and that was a major obstacle when Danish Crown wanted a modern, scalable, and secure infrastructure.
+The legacy setup characterised a lot of the almost 100 sites as well as the intranet and that was an obstacle when Danish Crown wanted a modern, scalable, and secure infrastructure.

 Mia Balle Sørensen, Director of Digital Experiences at Danish Crown, began pushing for a new digital reality in the Danish enterprise.